ngageoint/opensphere-build-index/README.md

   // path to the debug application CSS file, relative to basePath
   debugCss: (string|undefined),

+  // path to the debug application JS file, relative to basePath
+  debugJs: (string|undefined),

   // HTML templates to process
   templates: [
     {